radriann/radriann/README.md

 I love play videogames, programming, write and create solutions to problems.

-I am passionate about technology and programming.
-I consider myself a curious person.
+I love all about technology and programming.
+I consider myself a curious, logical and calm person.

-I'm currently learning ReactJS and TailwindCSS and improving my knowledges.
+I'm currently practing React and Tailwind, learning Node (Express, MongoDB) and practing Unit Tests.
+Sometimes, i code in Python.

 My pronouns: He/Him.